 Gift seven–FAITH!
 The most valuable gift to give your children is faith in Jesus Christ.
 Read the Bible and Bible stories to them.
 Pray together.
 Sing songs of faith.
 Worship God together.
 Purposely live a godly life before your children.
 Be an example of following Christ.
 Allow your children to see Christ in you.

-A good list.
-Oh, a check or cash or plastic list is so much easier.
-No, the list above is the list, the good list.
 Lord, help us find these gifts within our hearts.
 Lord, help us to give them abundantly.